steenk/tripledollar/README.md

 There are normally not so many functions that you can call on a DOM object during the creation phase, so this an example where we first place a function with __set__ and then call it with __fun__.

 	var fun1 = function (delim) {this.textContent = this.textContent.split('').join(delim);};
-	document.body.appendChild($$$('h2','tripledollar').set('dash',fun1).fun('dash', ['-']));
+	document.body.appendChild($$$('h2','tripledollar').set('dash',fun1).fun('dash', '-'));

 The fun function will be a call within the chain of help functions, and that is the purpose of it.
-Argument to the function are wrapped within an array.
+Arguments to the function can be added after the name of the function (from version 0.6.0).

 ## evt